The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 If you have a profile but haven't optimized it:

-Create your first post
+Write your first GBP post

 Post at least weekly